mdblp/platform/docs/UpdatedData.md

 - `alarmCode`: code of the alarm.
 This field is optional.
 - `alarmLabel`: label or description of the alarm.
 This field is optional.
 - `eventId`: unique Id of the event generated by the client system.
 This ID will be used to reconciliate data for the same event.
-- `eventType`: `start | acknowledge` is the type of event for the given alarm.
+- `eventType`: `start | stop` is the type of event for the given alarm.
-  - `start`: alarm generated by the system
+  - `start`: alarm created by the system
-  - `acknowledge`: the system has received the patient acknowledge.
+  - `stop`: the system has received the patient acknowledge.

-For a given alarm that has been acknowledged by the patient, we will receive 2 deviceEvents:
+For a given alarm that has been acknowledged by the patient, we will receive 2 deviceEvents of subType `alarm` with the same `eventId`:
-- the first one that gives the creation time on system, `eventType`: `start`
+- the first one gives the creation time on the system, `eventType`: `start`
-- the second one that gives the patient acknowledge, `eventType`: `acknowledge`
+- the second one gives the patient acknowledge, `eventType`: `stop`

 ```json
 {